0xKolten/hacking-stellar-python-edition/2-payments.md

 Lumen Balance: 10100.0000000 XLM
 ```

-Perfect, it worked 😎 Let's break down what we did.
+Perfect, it worked 😎 Let's break down what this script did.

 ### Unpacking the Payment